 The trip E.H.
-Harriman, president of the Union Pacific Railroad, and Frank J. Haynes, president of Monida & Yellowstone Stage Line, made to Yellowstone National Park in 1905, led to the existence of the town of West Yellowstone.
+Harriman, president of the Union Pacific Railroad, and Frank J. Haynes, president of Monida & Yellowstone Stage Line, made it to Yellowstone National Park in 1905, which led to the existence of the town of West Yellowstone.

 Today, West Yellowstone is a site for fun in many forms.
 Whether you like horseback riding or camping, relaxing in a hot spring or learning about history.
 All of these opportunities stemmed from Harriman and Haynes’ visit.

 After his 1905 trek through Yellowstone, Harriman decided to construct a railroad branch from St. Anthony, Idaho to the west entrance of the national park.
 By late November 1907 the tracks were laid, and once the winter snows cleared in June 1908, the first train, filled with tourists, roared to the site.